Akshat-Gangwar/Image_Segmentation_and_Captioning/README.md

   5) Run app.py using streamlit

+**NOTE**
-*I have also made a version of this which uses pretrained RESNET50 for image segmentation.
+  I have also made a version of this which uses pretrained RESNET50 for image segmentation.
   It also marks objects in a box and gives indivisual masks for each object.
 Guide to Use:
 1) Run Image_Caption_train.ipynb on kaggle
 2) Save the output model in a folder named "saved_models" as "image_captioning_coco_weights" & output 'vocab_coco.file' in a folder named "saved_vocabulary"